-The department is seeking your feedback on the draft Social Impact Assessment Guideline for State significant projects that standardises the SIA approach across all State significant development, State significant infrastructure and Critical State significant infrastructure projects.
+The department sought your feedback on the draft Social Impact Assessment Guideline for State significant projects during public exhibition from 30 October to 27 November 2020.
+The Guideline standardises the SIA approach across all State significant development, State significant infrastructure and Critical State significant infrastructure projects.

 Our draft Guideline aims to:

 - help proponents understand how to meet the department’s expectations

 - give the community comfort that their concerns and perspectives are considered early and build community trust

 - build higher levels of community ‘social licence’ for projects

 - reduce risks and costs to the project as a result of unplanned or reactive management of social impacts

 - streamline assessment processes by reducing departmental requests for more information